Inwerpsel/use-theme-editor/docs/USAGE.md

 - In a few rare cases the logic for filtering the most specific property doesn't pick the right one.
 Because of that, I preserved a checkbox at the top to disable this filtering ("Show only specific properties").
 Once these cases are solved, the checkbox will likely be removed.
+- No Google Fonts integration.
+The font picker is currently disabled because it crashes when the value is not found in Google Fonts.
+Also picking a new font from Google Fonts doesn't ensure the font is actually available on the page.
+  This integration will be finished later.